Rita Ora: Design

+In January 2014, Adidas announced a multi-year designer collaboration with Ora for their brand of casual sports clothing, Adidas Originals.
+Ora designed her own apparel collections for the brand, including footwear and accessories.
+In 2016, she collaborated with Italian fashion brand, Tezenis, on a capsule lingerie collection.
+In 2018, Ora co-designed a shoe collection with the Italian footwear designer, Giuseppe Zanotti.
+After appearing as the face of Escada, Ora co-designed a capsule collection with the brand in 2019.
+In September 2023, the Dublin-based retailer, Primark, announced a multi-season fashion collaboration with Ora.
+The first collection, co-designed by Ora, consisted of 169 pieces across knitwear, denim, tailoring and outerwear, along with shoes and accessories.

 Endorsements

 In 2010, Ora featured in a commercial for Skullcandy headphones.
 In 2011, she appeared in Calvin Klein's CK One campaign.
-In 2013, she was the face of Italian sneaker brand, Superga, and the face of "Material Girl", a clothing line designed by Madonna.
+In 2013, she was the face of Italian sneaker brand, Superga, and the face of Material Girl, a clothing line designed by Madonna.
 In September 2013, cosmetics brand, Rimmel, announced their collaboration with Ora for makeup collections.
-She was the face of two Donna Karan 2014 collections, Resort collection and Autumn/Winter collection.
+She was the face of two Donna Karan 2014 collections, Resort collection, and Autumn/Winter collection.
 She was also the face of the label's fragrance, DKNY My NY, inspired by New York City.
 In March 2014, Ora was one of the cast members of Marks & Spencer's "Leading Ladies" campaign.
 Later in 2014, she appeared as the face of Roberto Cavalli Autumn/Winter campaign.
 In 2015, she appeared in Coca-Cola and Samsung Galaxy S6 advertising campaigns.
 In 2019, she was the face of several German brands; luxury fashion label, Escada, jewellery company, Thomas Sabo, and footwear retailer, Deichmann.
+Ora appeared in "London After Hours" campaign for Pepe Jeans in 2023.